TheNathannator/PlasticBand/Docs/Instruments/6-Fret Guitar/Xbox 360.md

 - XInput Subtype: Guitar Alternate (7)
   - Annoyingly, the subtype is not unique, so additional capabilities info is required.
 - XInput Flags: Voice supported, plug-in modules supported, no navigation (`0x1C`)
-  - Interestingly, the no navigation flag is set, but clearly this shouldn't be the case, it has equivalents for d-pad, ABXY, start, back, and the guide button. this flag is probably how Guitar Hero Live distinguishes between 5-fret and 6-fret guitars.
+  - Interestingly, the no navigation flag is set, but clearly this shouldn't be the case, it has equivalents for d-pad, ABXY, start, back, and the guide button.
+This flag is probably how Guitar Hero Live distinguishes between 5-fret and 6-fret guitars.

 ## Input Info